-Our strategy is to focus on our core business-corn flour and tortilla-as well as to expand our product portfolio towards the flatbreads category in general.
+Our strategy is to focus on our core business-nixtamalized corn flour and tortilla-as well as to expand our product portfolio towards the flatbreads category in general and flavored corn chips, with emphasis in healthier and higher added value products.
 We will continue taking advantage of the increasing popularity of Mexican food and, more importantly, tortillas, in the U.S., European, Asian and Oceanian markets.
 We will also continue taking advantage of the adoption of tortillas by the consumers of several regions of the world for the preparation of different recipes other than Mexican food.
 Our strategy includes the following key elements:

-Expand in the Tortilla Market in the United States: We believe that the size and growth of the tortilla market in this country still offer us significant opportunities for expansion, mainly in the retail channel, looking to continuously innovate our products with emphasis on healthy alternatives based on the preferences of our customers.
+Expand in the Tortilla Market in the United States: We believe that the size and growth of the tortilla market in this country still offer us significant opportunities for expansion, mainly in the retail channel, looking to continuously innovate our products with emphasis on healthier alternatives and with greater added value based on the preferences of our customers.

 Enter and Expand in the Tortilla, Flatbread Markets and Flavored Corn Chips in Europe, Asia and Oceania: We believe that markets in other continents such as Europe, Asia and Oceania offer us significant opportunities.
-We believe our current operations will enable us to better serve our customers in those regions, with fresher products and respond more quickly to their needs.
+We believe our current operations will enable us to better serve our customers in those regions, with fresher products, with emphasis on healthier alternatives and with greater added value, and respond more quickly to their needs.